jonathanventura/jonathanventura.github.io/_pages/lab.md

 to create the environment using the environment.yml file that you created.

+To select which GPU to use, you can do:

+    export CUDA_VISIBLE_DEVICES=<0,1,2, or 3>

+Use

+    nvidia-smi

+to check GPU availability.

 ### Docker ###

 Docker should only be used if you can't get a working set up with conda.